AlumiK/mnist-pipelining/README.md

 Run the code with

 ```
-# 4 is the number of processes
-mpirun -np 4 python main.py
+$ mpirun -np 4 python main.py
 ```

+`4` is the number of processes.